tier4/caret_doc/docs/configuration/inter_node_data_path.md

 We provide options for evaluating the callback times at the end of these paths.

 - `Path.include_first_callback`
-  - Default: False
+  - Default: `False`
   - If `True`, the time from callback_start to publish is included in the path analysis.
 The trace data used for the above callback_start adopts the data closest to the time of publish among those with the same tid as publish.
+Note that the first callback time added here may contain more than one callback object.
 - `Path.include_last_callback`
-  - Default: False
+  - Default: `False`
   - If `True`, the time from callback_start to callback_end is included in the path analysis.

 Usage of `Path.include_first_callback/include_last_callback` is as following.